 #1 Schedule early

-Whether you are filling a pool yourself or hiring a water tanker, it is best for the health of the pool structure, and water to do it sooner rather than later.
+Whether you are filling a pool yourself or hiring a water tanker, it’s best for the health of the pool structure and water to do it sooner rather than later.
 Transitioning your pool from winter coverage to summer circulation will reduce the build-up of pollen and use the summer sun to your advantage.
-Shoot for consistent seventy degree days as a rule of thumb.
-In the Cleveland area that is usually towards the end of May.
-Keep in mind, spring is a very busy time to have a pool filled with water – contact a hauler well in advance.
+Shoot for consistent seventy-degree days as a rule of thumb.
+In the Cleveland area, that is usually towards the end of May.
+Keep in mind, spring is a very busy time to have a pool filled with water.
+If you are considering water delivery for your pool, be sure to contact a hauler well in advance.

 #2 Chemical repairs are not always the answer

-If your pool has been ignored and becomes filled with algal blooms, chemical restoration is not the best answer.
+If your pool is neglected and becomes filled with algal blooms, chemical restoration is not always the best answer.
 The chemical stability of your water does need to be restored.
 However, it may take hundreds of dollars to make that happen.
 This option adds the risk of injury from an excessive amount of chlorine and it is not even a sure bet.
-It may be a better idea to drain your pool and fill it with fresh, potable water.
+Don’t forget that you have the option to drain your pool and contact a hauler who specializes in bulk water delivery for pools to add more convenience to the process.

 #3 Well water

-I grew up with well water and as such, took short showers and watched our neighbors run their wells dry… continually.
-Well water is not always a feasible answer for filling a swimming pool as a sheer matter of volume but, also, it is rich in calcium, magnesium, and other minerals that require high amounts of chemicals to regulate.
+If you grew up with well water, you’re probably familiar with taking short showers and watched your neighbors run their wells dry… continually.
+There are several issues that come with filling your pool with well water.
+Besides running out of water, well water is rich in calcium, magnesium and other minerals, which will require a high amount of chemicals to regulate.
 A cost and water saving solution may be to fill your pool halfway with well water and leave the other half to a water hauler.
-Be careful though, most water delivery services stipulate a minimum amount of water they will deliver.
+Be careful though, most companies that offer bulk water delivery for pools require a minimum amount of water they will deliver.

-Areas with shorter summers may opt for the quickest solution, others have plenty of 80 degree days to spare.
+While some areas with shorter summers may opt for the quickest solution, other locations have plenty of 80-degree days to spare.
 The average size pool can be filled in as little as three hours by a tanker truck; a hose fill can take up to two days.
+Saving time is one of the main advantages of using water delivery for your pool.

 #5 You will need to balance your pool

 No matter which type of water you choose to fill your pool, you will still need to chemically balance the water.
-Although water haulers do generally deliver a potable water it is not yet optimized for a sanitary swim and algea reduction.
+Although water haulers do generally deliver pool water, it is not yet optimized for a sanitary swimming experience and algae reduction.

 #6 Don’t jump in right away!